Elizabeth Gertrude Britton: Career

 Britton enumerated the ferns in the Rusby collection in 1888 and she published her examination of the Rusby mosses in 1896.

-Britton travelled to various locations in the United States to collect botanical specimens, including the Great Dismal Swamp, the Adirondack Mountains, and the mountains of North Carolina.
+Britton traveled to various locations in the United States to collect botanical specimens, including the Great Dismal Swamp, the Adirondack Mountains, and the mountains of North Carolina.
 She accompanied Nathaniel on 23 of the 25 trips he made to the islands of the Caribbean and West Indies.
 Under her own name, she published her findings in the Bulletin in 1913–1915.
 Britton wrote the chapters concerning mosses for Nathaniel's Flora of Bermuda and The Bahama Flora.

-Britton worked with organizations to promote the study of mosses, especially by women scientists and she chaired the division of Bryophyta for the (Women's) National Science Club (NWSC) in 1897.
+Britton worked with organizations to promote the study of mosses, especially by women scientists, and she chaired the division of Bryophyta for the (Women's) National Science Club (NWSC) in 1897.

 As part of her unofficial position at Columbia, Britton acted as advisor to doctoral students, including James Franklin Collins and Abel Joel Grout.
 Together, in 1898 Grout and Britton founded the Sullivant Moss Chapter of the Agassiz Association.
 By 1908, it was known as the Sullivant Moss Society (and after 1949, as the American Bryological and Lichenological Society).
 Although relations between the two researchers later became chilly, Britton continued to participate in the Society, contributing articles to The Bryologist, its journal, and serving as its president from 1916 to 1919.

 Britton continued to study plants other than mosses.
 She published A Revision of the North American Species of Ophioglossum, the adder's-tongue ferns, in 1897.
 With Delia West Marble, she collected the type specimen of Thelypteris brittonae, a species of maiden fern, in 1906.
 Britton collected the type specimen for the orchid now named Britton's shadow witch (Ponthieva brittoniae).